object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 caller and the callee agree exactly on the interface: what are the names of the :term:`packages <package>`, :term:`modules <module>` and functions being called.
 How many arguments do they take?
-What are the names of the :term:`keyword parameters`?
+What are the names of the :term:`keyword parameters <parameter>`?
 Computer languages are notoriously pedantic about such
 things: they have no capability to simply read through small differences as a human would.
 You have doubtless already encountered the frustrating situation of spending extended periods repeatedly getting errors until you realised that